google/storybench/README.md

 This work is licensed under the Apache License.
 See [`LICENSE`](LICENSE) for details.

 We rely on third-party software and models to compute automatic evaluation metrics, released under MIT and Apache licenses.

+The annotations are licensed by Google LLC under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.